RebelToolbox/RebelDocumentation/tutorials/audio/audio_buses.rst

 .. seealso::

-    You may also be interested in reading about :ref:`doc_audio_streams` now.
+    You may also be interested in reading about :doc:`audio_streams` now.

 Adding effects
 --------------